 Jaguar Land Rover has ordered dealers to update the software in the affected vehicles to reactivate interior warning indicators.
 This work is to be done free of charge.
 Additionally, the company plans to reach out to owners on or before July 17 via mail.
-Those in need of more immediate assistance can contact Jaguar Land Rover customer service or call the NHTSA Safety Hotline at (888) 327-4236.
+Check and see if your car is one of them using Motorsafety.org’s free recall lookup tool.

 adminJaguar recalls vehicles with damaged headlights